Dartle Documentation

 Dartle is a task-based build system written in the Dart programming language.

-Dartle can be used to build anything that can be automated!
+Dartle can be used to build or automate things!

-How exactly you automate your build with Dartle depends on your needs:
+How exactly you use it depends on your needs:

 For example, to compile all C files found in the src directory recursively, using gcc: